Ring Size Chart: US, UK, EU, AU and mm Converter (Free Printable)

 Introduction

-The Joalys Official Ring Size Chart
+The Joalys Free Printable Ring Size Chart (US, UK, EU, AU)

 Measure your finger's inner circumference in mm, then match it to the table below.
 Average woman: US 6 (16.5mm diameter).
 Average man: US 10 (19.8mm).
-Always measure at end of day, at room temperature.
+Always measure at the end of the day, at room temperature.
 If between two sizes, go up.

-How to Calibrate Your Printout (Don't Skip This)
+How to Calibrate Your Printout, Don't Skip This

 Every printable ring size chart has one critical flaw: printers lie.
 Most default settings scale the document slightly, which throws off every measurement.
 Before you do anything else, print the chart and check the calibration line with a physical ruler.
 It should measure exactly 50mm (or 2 inches, depending on the chart).
 If it doesn't, go back to print settings, select "Print at 100%" or disable "Scale to Fit", and reprint.
 A 2mm error at this stage translates directly into a wrong ring size.

-US, Canada & International Ring Size Conversion
+US, UK, EU and AU Ring Size Conversion Chart

 | US/Canada | Diameter (mm) | Circumference (mm) | UK/Australia | Europe |